 You’ll agree with me that humans are different.
 We come from different family backgrounds.
 We have different beliefs, experiences, cultures, religion, and intellectual prowess.
 These differences surely have an effect on our modes of communication.
 This is why it is advised to always keep an open mind and never pass up a chance to learn how to improve communication in relationships, no matter how good you think you already are.

 Effective communication in relationships involves speaking, listening, observing, and sometimes even writing.
-It’s all about paying rapt attention to the other party and being intentional.
+It’s all about paying rapt attention to the other party , being intentional and responding relevantly.

 In this article, you’ll be enlightened on how to improve communication in relationships, mainly the romantic kind of relationship.